 My husband loves his new job as manager of a much larger facility for the same organization, my daughter was fortunate to get a job transfer, and Daevyd can’t wait to meet new friends.

 I will have to take a little break from soap-making until I’m all settled, but I will continue to share recipes with you.
 I’m overjoyed on being able to grow tropical fruits and vegetables here.
-I can’t wait to start my garden.
+I am eager to begin my garden.

 Why Should You Try This Stew?